When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 New users of TVG will qualify for a bonus, so make sure you sign up with one of our links to get the best offer available.

 The TVG app is a great chance for Pennsylvania residents to get involved in the world of mobile betting while they wait for online sports betting to officially arrive.

 Right now, there are no online sportsbooks currently live in Pennsylvania.
 However, that is expected to change within the first couple of months of 2019.

 Since there are no sportsbooks live in the Keystone State, we can’t tell you exactly how to sign up for them.
-However, most online sportsbooks tend to have fairly similar sign up processes, as well as similar looking platforms.
+However, most online sportsbooks tend to have a fairly similar signup process, as well as similar-looking platforms.

 For example, the SugarHouse Sportsbook, which expects to launch their Pennsylvania app soon, also has a presence in New Jersey where their app is already up and running.

-When the online sportsbooks arrive to Pennsylvania, we expect the signup process to be the same as we’ve seen in places like New Jersey:
+When the online sportsbooks arrive in Pennsylvania, we expect the signup process to be the same as we’ve seen in places like New Jersey:

-Another thing you can expect from the online sportsbooks when they arrive to Pennsylvania is a signup bonus.
-This is standard practice for all sportsbooks, and usually consists of free bets or free money that matches your deposit.
+Another thing you can expect from the online sportsbooks when they arrive in Pennsylvania is a signup bonus.
+This is standard practice for all sportsbooks and usually consists of free bets or free money that matches your deposit.